ant-design/ant-design/components/float-button/demo/tooltip.md

 ## en-US

-Setting the `tooltip` can open the tooltip.
+Setting `tooltip` prop to show FloatButton with tooltip.

 ```tsx
 import React from 'react';